Skip to content

 deprecation DeprecationInfo

-Deprecation metadata (mandatory in schema v2)
+Deprecation metadata (mandatory in current schema)

 required